dasjo02/layer7-policy-snippets/README.md

 <tr>
-<td><a href="https://github.com/dasjo02/layer7-policy-snippets/blob/master/Gateway Service Stats.xml">Gateway Service Stats</a></td>
+<td><a href="https://github.com/dasjo02/layer7-policy-snippets/blob/master/Certificate Thumbprint.xml">Certificate Thumbprint</a></td>
- <td>Uses the Gateway Metrics tactical assertion to retrieve a list of service stats over a 7 day period.
-Returns a list of successful attempts, failures and policy violations.
-Using this data you can determine the most actively used/least used services.</td>
+ <td>Provides a method to retrieve the hex-encoded thumbprint from a certificate of an authenticated user.</td>
  <td>
  </td>
 </tr>